An analytic derivation of the empirical correlations of gamma-ray bursts: Comparison with observations

-In Section \ref{sec:5}, we have illustrated the simulated $\Ep-\Eiso$ and $\Ep-\Lp$ relations for both on-axis and off-axis cases.
-We now move further to compare our results with observational data.
+In Section \ref{sec:5} we illustrated the simulated $\Ep-\Eiso$ and $\Ep-\Lp$ relations for both on-axis and off-axis cases.
+We now proceed to compare our results with observational data.

-A sample containing 172 long GRBs is used for this purpose, of which 162 are collected from previous study by \cite{Demianski..2017} and \cite{Nava..2012}. $\Ep$ and $\Eiso$ parameters are available for all these 162 events.
-Meanwhile, the $\Lp$ parameter is available only for 45 GRBs of them \citep{Nava..2012}.
-Additionally, we have also collected other 10 bursts, which have been argued to be possible outliers of the normal Amati relation in previous studies.
-It has been suggested that they could actually be off-axis GRBs \citep{Yamazaki..2003b,Ramirez..2005}.
+A sample containing 172 long GRBs was used for this purpose, 162 of which were collected from the previous study by \cite{Demianski..2017} and \cite{Nava..2012}. $\Ep$ and $\Eiso$ parameters are available for all these 162 events.
+The $\Lp$ parameter is available for only 45 GRBs \citep{Nava..2012}.
+Additionally, we collected another 10 bursts that were argued to be possible outliers of the normal Amati relation in previous studies.
+It has been suggested that they might be off-axis GRBs \citep{Yamazaki..2003b,Ramirez..2005}.
 The observational data of these 10 events are listed in Table \ref{tab:2}.

 All the observed GRB samples are plotted on the $\Ep-\Eiso$ and $\Ep-\Lp$ planes in Figure \ref{fig:7}.
-Here, the dash-dotted lines represent our theoretical results for on-axis bursts, while the thick dotted line shows our theoretical results for off-axis bursts, with the $3\sigma$ confidence level marked correspondingly.
-It can be seen that the majority of GRBs are well consistent with our on-axis results, thus they both follow the Amati relation and the Yonetoku relation.
+Most of the GRBs are well consistent with our on-axis results, thus they both follow the Amati relation and the Yonetoku relation.

-On the $\Ep-\Eiso$ plane (Figure \ref{fig:7}a), we can see that among the 10 possible outliers, four bursts are located between our on-axis line and off-axis line.
-It is thus difficult to judge whether these events are on-axis GRBs or off-axis ones simply from the Amati relation.
+On the $\Ep-\Eiso$ plane (Figure \ref{fig:7}a), four of the ten possible outliers are located between our on- and off-axis lines.
+It is thus difficult to judge whether these events are on-axis or off-axis GRBs simply from the Amati relation.
 However, the remaining six bursts can only be matched by our off-axis line.
 They should indeed be off-axis events.
-In fact, Figure \ref{fig:4}c and \ref{fig:4}d have clearly shown that most off-axis GRBs should be LLGRBs with $\Eiso<10^{48}$ erg, with only a small portion falling in the range of $10^{48}-10^{52}$ erg (see also Figure \ref{fig:5}a).
+Figure \ref{fig:4}c and \ref{fig:4}d clearly show that most off-axis GRBs should be LLGRBs with $\Eiso<10^{48}$ erg, with only a small portion falling in the range of $10^{48}-10^{52}$ erg (see also Figure \ref{fig:5}a).
 This is easy to understand.
 The input parameters should take some extreme values for an off-axis GRB to be strong enough.
-Especially, these off-axis events should generally have a small $\obs-\jet$ value (see Equation \ref{eq:27}), which means they still are slightly off-axis.
-Note that in Figure \ref{fig:7}a, only a small number of GRBs are outliers of the on-axis Amati relation.
-Such a small event rate is also consistent with our simulation results.
+Especially these off-axis events should generally have a low $\obs-\jet$ value (see Equation \ref{eq:27}), which means that they are still slightly off-axis.
+In Figure \ref{fig:7}a, only a small number of GRBs are outliers of the on-axis Amati relation.
+This low event rate is also consistent with our simulation results.